cindywang625/cindywang625.github.io/_pages/about.md

 I am a Postdoctoral Research Associate with the [Cornell Engineering Climate Initiative](https://climate-engineering.mae.cornell.edu/) at Cornell University.
 I received my Ph.D. in Atmospheric & Oceanic Sciences from the [Program in Atmospheric and Oceanic Sciences](https://aos.princeton.edu/) at Princeton University in 2025.
 My work uses global climate and atmospheric chemistry models to examine interactions between atmospheric aerosols, clouds, chemistry, and climate, with an emphasis on understanding the impacts of climate intervention strategies.

+I am also a Contributing Author for the IPCC Working Group I Seventh Assessment Report (AR7).

 Feel free to contact me at cindywang[at]cornell.edu

 ## Education